-Data utilization is the process of using data on a continuous basis to achieve improved business outcomes like higher productivity and profitability.
-Governments, organizations, and businesses are generating vast amounts of data as digital transformation sweeps our globe.
-But of what use would this data be if not utilized for the right purposes?
+Data utilization is the process of continuously using data to achieve improved business outcomes like higher productivity and profitability.
+Governments, organizations, and businesses are generating vast amounts of data as digital transformation sweeps the globe.
+But what use would this data be if not utilized for the right purposes?
 Thus, companies are focusing on the concept of data utilization to enable evidence-based decision-making.
 The goal is to achieve better business outcomes through increased productivity, profitability, and competitiveness.

-Ever wondered why is data important?
+Have you ever wondered why data is important?
 Data could be useful in many ways.
 Not only does it build our knowledge, but it also informs research.
 It helps organizations and businesses to establish baselines, standards, benchmarks, priorities, and goals to keep things kicking and moving forward.
-Organizational data helps businesses keep track and review of different business processes and workflows of essential systems.
+Organizational data helps businesses keep track of and review different business processes and workflows of essential systems.
 Data science is very deep.
 It helps businesses with targeted advertising, AI, and much more.
 Through this science, we are able to identify methods, processes, ways, and algorithms to deduce meaning and extract insights from the data.

 Data-driven decision-making is now a core concept and practice in the business world.